Wakefield and District Tennis League

 b) Evening matches shall commence at 6-30pm promptly.
 If either team is incomplete at 7pm the defaulting team shall give one set to their opponents; if incomplete at 7-30pm, two sets and if incomplete at 8pm, three sets.
 No players arriving after 8pm will be allowed to play.
 In the event of players not arriving at all they shall forfeit the sets they should have played.

-c) If, in the event of a match having to be abandoned because of weather, no winning position having been reached, that match shall be replayed ‘de novo’
+c) If, in the event of a match having to be abandoned because of weather, no winning position having been reached, that match shall be replayed ‘de novo’.
+When a winning position has been reached, and weather prevents the completion of the match, any uncompleted rubbers will be halved.

 6. FIXTURES